herschelrs/wiktextract-lexically-cleanup/readme.md

 ```
 python cleanup.py --input input.jsonl --output output.jsonl --lemmatization-table="table-output.jsonl" --cde-input="cde_forms.txt" --srg-input-dir="srg/freeling/es/MM/" --no-wiktionary
 ```

+The lemmatization table is in JSON Lines, each line has an array with two elements: the first element is a string for a form to be lemmatized, and the second element is a dictionary with at least one key, of only the string values allowed for `f_pos` on entries (see below), and whose value is the lemma which is the most frequent lemma for that part of speech, for that form.
+Eg.: `["estados", {"n": "estado", "v": "estar"}]`, 'estados' can be an inflected form of both 'estado' (noun) and 'estar' (verb).

 ## Context and tradeoffs
 Wiktextract provides high quality but flawed computational dictionaries based on Wiktionary data.
 I was inspired by [Ebook dictionary creator](https://github.com/Vuizur/ebook_dictionary_creator) but needed a number of different features for my purposes.